thavlik/machine-learning-portfolio/experiments/grasp_and_lift_eeg/README.md

 (TODO: insert picture of example data)

 There are three ways to approach this supervised experiment: by splitting train/test examples randomly, by splitting the subjects into train/test groups, and by splitting the trials into train/test groups.
 EEG is notorious for its sensitivity to electrode placement, making generalization across subjects (and even trials) nontrivial.

+## Results
 The classification task was easily solved when training on a random split, but failed to show any degree generalization when trained on a split of subjects or trials - as indicated by strictly decreasing validation accuracy.
 This outcome reflects disparate levels of difficulty for each aforementioned method.

-Further work is warranted to determine if the trial split can be solved with popular methods.
-However, spending hundreds of dollars on GPU rentals to achieve these negative results has encouraged me to work on different problems.

-## Results
 Regardless of the split method, training accuracy increases logarithmically.
-Near-100% training accuracy is achievable after a couple weeks.
+Near-100% training accuracy is achievable after a week of training on a single 1080 Ti.
 Random split training achieves high validation accuracy, but other methods fail to do so.

-The following depicts >80% relative accuracy* achieved within a day of training - a trend observed with all splitting methods:
+The following depicts >80% relative accuracy* achieved within two days of training - a trend observed with all splitting methods:

 ![](images/training_acc.jpg)